git/git.github.io/rev_news/drafts/edition-86.md

     + [Chapter 7: Using Git On Your Own](https://buildtogether.tech/git-solo/)
     + [Chapter 8: Using Git Together](https://buildtogether.tech/git-team/)
 + [Version Control with Git](https://swcarpentry.github.io/git-novice/index.html)
-  is a tutorial by the Software Carpentry Foundation
+  is a tutorial by the Software Carpentry Foundation.
 + [git-backup](https://github.com/ChappIO/git-backup) is a command-line tool
-  to pull all your GitHub and GitLab repositories for backup purposes; doesn't require Git.
+  to pull all your GitHub and GitLab repositories for backup purposes; it doesn't require Git.
 + [gitquickbranch.c](https://dianne.skoll.ca/hacks/gitquickbranch.c)
-  by Dianne Skoll is a small program in C to quickly find current branch name.
+  by Dianne Skoll is a small program in C to quickly find the current branch name.
 + [delta](https://github.com/dandavison/delta) is a syntax-highlighting pager
   for git, diff, and grep output.
     + It is one of the tools on [Modern Unix tools](https://github.com/ibraheemdev/modern-unix) list,